-D-branes were discovered independently by Petr Horava, [] and by the team of Jim Dai, Rob Leigh, and Joe Polchinski. [] The D-brane is named after 19th century mathematician Johann Peter Gustav Dirichlet [].
-Dirichlet's boundary conditions [] are a set of restraints in that the Type I string ends are fixed in position, i.e. both ends of the Type I strings are attached to the D-branes.
+D-branes were discovered independently by Petr Horava, [3] and by the team of Jim Dai, Rob Leigh, and Joe Polchinski.
+[4] The D-brane is named after 19th century mathematician Johann Peter Gustav Dirichlet [5].
+Dirichlet's boundary conditions [6] are a set of restraints in that the Type I string ends are fixed in position, i.e. both ends of the Type I strings are attached to Dbranes.

-2.2 D-string model premises:
+2.2 D-string model postulates:

-- 1. D-branes occupy the surface of the six facets of the hexahedral D-string. - 2.
-The Type I strings are within the D-string and attach from one facet D-brane across to the opposing parallel facet D-brane, see figure 2(A). - 3.
-The string attachment pattern of the two facets of an axis of a D-string is a unique stereoisomeric configuration with respect to that axis, resulting in space-time and matter having chirality, see figure 2(B). - 4.
-The opposing D-branes of the x, y, and z-axes are mirror image nonsuperposable enantiomers. - 5.
-All D-strings have identical numbers and types of strings and D-branes. - 6.
-It is known that D-branes possess charge, [] but additionally in this model the mirror image D-branes of a D-string carry equal and opposite charges. - 7.
-Mirror image D-branes align to match Type I string configurations of abutting Dstrings and bond to one another by attraction of opposite charges. - 8.
-D-strings spontaneously expand but can never spontaneously contract, and the interval from initiation to completion of an expansion or contraction of a D-string occurs in Planck's time.
+- 1. The D-string is composed of Type I strings and D-branes, and that matter and spacetime are different volumetric states of the D-string, and are convertible into one another.
+A fully contracted D-string is a quantum particle of matter, and an expanded D-string is a unit of quantized space-time. - 2.
+D-branes occupy the surface of the six facets of the hexahedral D-string. - 3.
+The Type I strings are within the D-string and attach from one facet D-brane across to the opposing parallel facet D-brane, see figure 2(A).

-- 9. D-strings will spontaneously expand in quantum jumps to approach a maximally expanded state. - 10.
-String lengths within a D-string equilibrate to approach or attain identical lengths when a D-string undergoes an initial geometric change along any axis. - 11.
-Abutting D-strings with unequal contracted states will interact in quantum jumps to approach or attain equal levels of contraction. - 12.
+- 4. The string attachment pattern of the two facets of an axis of a D-string is a unique stereoisomeric configuration with respect to that axis, resulting in space-time and matter having chirality, see figure 2(B). - 5.
+The opposing D-branes of the x, y, and z-axes are mirror image nonsuperposable enantiomers. - 6.
+All D-strings have identical numbers and types of strings and D-branes. - 7.
+It is known that D-branes possess charge, [7] but additionally in this model the mirror image D-branes of a D-string carry equal and opposite charges. - 8.
+Mirror image D-branes align to match Type I string configurations of abutting Dstrings and bond to one another by attraction of opposite charges. - 9.
+D-strings spontaneously expand but can never spontaneously contract, and the interval from initiation to completion of an expansion or contraction of a D-string occurs in one Planck's time interval.
+In one unit of Plack's time? - 10.
+The level of contraction, or decrease in volumetric state of a D-string from the maximally expanded state, is termed the quantum level of spatial contraction (QL) of a D-string.
+All D-strings undergo expansion and contraction in discrete steps, known as quantum jumps. - 11.
+D-strings will spontaneously expand in quantum jumps to approach a maximally expanded state. - 12.
+String lengths within a D-string equilibrate to approach or attain identical lengths when a D-string undergoes an initial geometric change along any axis. - 13.
+Abutting D-strings with unequal contracted states will interact in quantum jumps to approach or attain equal levels of contraction. - 14.
 Potential energy of a D-string is proportional to the level of the contracted state of the D-string; the greater the contracted state, the greater the potential energy.
-Particle matter, being fully contracted D-strings, has a higher potential energy state than any space-time D-string. - 13.
-Kinetic energy of space-time is the geometric changes of D-branes and Type I strings of a D-string.
+Particle matter, being fully contracted D-strings, has a higher potential energy state than any space-time D-string. - 15.
+Kinetic energy of space-time is the geometric changes or vibrations of D-branes and Type I strings of a D-string.
+Sounds like 'energy is the changes'... sounds odd.
+Restate?